- Key Info

 Topic homework is also set and this gives the children the experience of independent learning.
 This usually is in the form of a project and the children have a number of weeks to complete this.
 This is a fantastic opportunity for you to be involved in your child’s learning journey and working with you will only enhance their learning experience.
 When the homework is returned to school, the children will have the opportunity to share and discuss their homework with the class.

-To download the Team 4 curriculum, On the move – Team 4 (+Year 4 pm)
+To download the Team 4 curriculum, Extreme Nature – Team 4 (Year 4 pm)